maniselvaraj/domain-driven-design-cheat-sheets/definitions.md

 ## 2. Domain

+**Definition:** The problem space that a business occupies and provides solutions to.

+A domain encompasses everything that the business must contend with, including:
+- Rules and processes
+- Ideas and concepts
+- Business-specific terminology
+- Anything related to its problem space, regardless of whether or not the business concerns itself with it

+**Key Principle:** The domain exists regardless of the existence of the business.

-A domain is the sphere of knowledge and activity around which business processes operate - essentially the real-world problem space that software is meant to address.
-It's the business processes being automated or the real business problems that the software aims to solve.
+The domain is the real-world problem space that software is meant to address - the business processes being automated or the real business problems that the software aims to solve.

-**Example:** In a banking application, the domain includes concepts like accounts, transactions, customers, and financial rules.
+**Example:** In a banking application, the domain includes concepts like accounts, transactions, customers, financial rules, regulatory compliance, risk management, and market conditions - whether the bank actively manages all these aspects or not.

 ## 3. Model

+**Definition:** An abstraction of the actual domain useful for business purposes.

 A model is a rigorously organized and selective abstraction of domain knowledge - it's the internal representation of the target domain.
+The pieces and properties of the domain that are most important to the business are used to generate the model.

-According to Eric Evans, "a domain model is not a particular diagram; it is the idea that the diagram is intended to convey."
-It's a way of structuring knowledge about the domain, synthesizing thinking about core concepts, relationships, and behaviors into a form that can be expressed in software.
+**Key Principle:** According to Eric Evans, "a domain model is not a particular diagram; it is the idea that the diagram is intended to convey."

+**Domain Model Characteristics:**
+- Part of the **solution space** (a construct the business uses to solve problems)
+- Focuses on business priorities and what matters most
+- Synthesizes thinking about core concepts, relationships, and behaviors into a form that can be expressed in software

+**The main domain model of a business is discernible through:**
+- The products the business provides its customers
+- The interfaces by which customers interact with the products
+- The various other processes and functions by which the business fulfills its stated goals

+**Evolution:** Models often need to be refined as the domain changes and as business priorities shift.

+**Subdomain Model:** A subdomain can have its own model, which is essentially a domain model in its own right, focused on that specific subset of responsibilities.

 ## 4. Ubiquitous Language